Grant v Australian Knitting Mills: Privy Council

 The judgment took a narrow approach to its expression of the duty of care, limiting it to (1) manufacturers of goods, (2) the presence of deleterious chemicals could not be detected by any examination that could reasonably be made by the consumer, and (3) the risk is known to the manufacturer and unknown to the consumer.

 An appellant who seeks to disturb a decision as to the facts must show the decision was wrong, having regard to the advantage of the trial judge of seeing and hearing the witnesses.
 In this case the Privy Council was not satisfied that the trial Judge was wrong.
-In relation to the manufacturers breach of the duty, the Privy Council held that "According to the evidence, the method of manufacture was correct: The danger of excess sulphites being left was recognized and guarded against: the process was intended to be fool proof.
+In relation to the manufacturers breach of the duty, the Privy Council held that "According to the evidence, the method of manufacture was correct: The danger of excess sulphites being left was recognised and guarded against: the process was intended to be fool proof.
 If excess sulphites were left in the garment, that could only be because someone was at fault".

 Dr Grant was held to have relied upon the skill and judgment of the retailer that the garments were fit for wearing, with the Privy Council saying:

 It is clear that the reliance must be brought home to the mind of the seller, expressly or by implication.
 The reliance will seldom be express: it will usually arise by implication from the circumstances: thus to take a case like that in question, of a purchase from a retailer, the reliance will be in general inferred from the fact that a buyer goes to the shop in the confidence that the tradesman has selected his stock with skill and judgment: the retailer need know nothing about the process of manufacture: it is immaterial whether he be manufacturer or not: the main inducement to deal with a good retail shop is the expectation that the tradesman will have bought the right goods of a good make: the goods sold must be, as they were in the present case, goods of a description which it is in the course of the seller's business to supply: there is no need to specify in terms the particular purpose for which the buyer requires the goods, which is none the less the particular purpose within the meaning of the section, because it is the only purpose for which any one would ordinarily want the goods.
 In this case the garments were naturally intended, and only intended, to be worn next the skin.

 Thus the Privy Council upheld the appeal, finding that the decision of the Supreme Court of South Australia was correct in finding that both the manufacturer, Australian Knitting Mills, and the retailer, John Martin & Co, were liable to the plaintiff.